Hungerford, Queensland: History

 The town is named after Thomas Hungerford who once camped at the site.
 The town developed from a border customs post on a stock route alongside the Paroo River.
 In 1874, the first hotel opened and the following year the town was gazetted.
 For a number of years, before a proper survey was conducted the town was thought to be located in New South Wales.

 Hungerford Post Office opened on 1 October 1880, was replaced by a New South Wales office in 1881, reopened in 1886 and closed by 1907, replaced the New South Wales office in 1941 and closed by 1985.

-In 1892-3, Henry Lawson visited the town and wrote a short story named after it.
+In 1892–3, Henry Lawson visited the town and wrote a short story named after it.
 In the story he wrote: The town is right on the Queensland border, and an inter-provincial rabbit-proof fence -- with rabbits on both sides of it -- runs across the main street. ...Hungerford consists of two houses and a humpy in New South Wales, and five houses in Queensland.
 Characteristically enough, both the pubs are in Queensland.
 We got a glass of sour yeast at one and paid six pence for it -- we had asked for English ale.

 A Cobb & Co coach service to the town was stopped in 1904.

 Hungerford Provisional School opened in 1892, becoming Hungerford State School in 1909.
 It closed in 1918, due to low attendance.
 It reopened in 1928, but low attendances caused it to close again in 1930.
 The school was on a 5 acre site bounded by Arcturus Street, Achernar Street, Aldebran Street and Canopus Street (28.9934°S 144.4107°E).
 The school was reopened one final time in the Bulloo Shire Hall between 30 January and 11 December 1981.

 In 1919 during the Spanish flu pandemic, Queensland Police were dispatched from Charleville to Hungerford to close the border at Hungerford, to prevent people crossing into Queensland from New South Wales to reduce the spread of the flu.
+A medical screening process was used to determine if Queensland residents could safely return to the state.